rbrands/MeetUpPlanner/README.md

 * Responsive design, usable on PC and smartphones with all modern browsers (Chrome, Edge, Firefox, Safari) supporting the <a href="https://webassembly.org/">WebAssembly Standard</a>.
 * Minimal administrative effort: All meetups data should be deleted automatically after the configured time (typically 28 days).
 Everyone should be able to organize a MeetUp.
 * Availability of "private" MeetUps: The ability to organize a MeetUp and protect it with a "keyword" that can be given to potential participants.
-* Adaptable: The application has a front-end layer implemented with <a href="https://docs.microsoft.com/en-us/aspnet/core/blazor">ASP.NET Core Blazor</a>  The application logic is provided as microservices (<a href="https://docs.microsoft.com/en-us/azure/azure-functions/">Azure Functions</a>).
+* Adaptable: The application has a front-end layer implemented with <a href="https://docs.microsoft.com/en-us/aspnet/core/blazor">ASP.NET Core Blazor</a>  The application logic is provided via serverless (<a href="https://docs.microsoft.com/en-us/azure/azure-functions/">Azure Functions</a>).
 In this way it is possible to use the application layer independently with a different front-end.

 # About this repository
 * Folder "MeetUpFunctions" has the source code of the Azure Functions used for the backend.
 The master branch is CI enabled with GitHub Actions and deployed to the slot "dev" of the Azure Functions App.